NATIONAL POLICY BOARD FOR EDUCATIONAL

 Section 1.
 Membership

-The Board will consist of the following members: the American Association of Colleges for Teacher Education (AACTE), the School Superintendents Association (AASA), the Council for the Accreditation of Educator Preparation (CAEP), the National Association of Elementary School Principals (NAESP), the National Association of Secondary School Principals (NASSP), ,the National Council of Professors of Educational Administration (NCPEA), and the University Council for Educational Administration (UCEA).
-Other members include: the Association of School Business Officials (ASBO), the Council of Chief State School Officers (CCSSO), and the National Board for Professional Teaching Standards (NBPTS).
+The Board will consist of the following members: the American Association of Colleges for Teacher Education (AACTE), the School Superintendents Association (AASA), the Council of Chief State School Officers (CCSSO), the National Association of Elementary School Principals (NAESP), the National Association of Secondary School Principals (NASSP), the International Council of Professors of Educational Leadership (ICPEL), and the University Council for Educational Administration (UCEA).

 Section 2.
 Criteria for Membership